 Introduction

 The city of Chicago provided a crucial battleground for a national struggle over the meaning of political radicalism in the late nineteenth and early twentieth centuries.
 The term political radicalism refers to individuals and parties who advocate far-reaching political and social reform.
-During this period, writers usually applied the term radical to activists and parties on what is known as the left side of the political spectrum, such as Communists, socialists, and anarchists.
-Leftist radicals were also called Reds, after the color of their party flags.
+During this period, writers usually applied the term radical to activists and parties on the left side of the political spectrum: socialists, anarchists, and, after 1917, communists.
+(Leftist radicals were also called Reds, after the color of their party flags – a tradition going back to the flags of the 1871 Paris Commune.)
 There were significant ideological differences between these parties and each party’s positions changed over time.
-But all of them rejected the concept of private property and promoted the rights of workers against those of the people for whom they worked, wealthy factory and business owners, known as capitalists.
+What united them was a broad rejection of private ownership of the means of production.
+This resulted in these parties generally promoting the rights of workers against those of the people for whom they worked: the wealthy factory and business owners, known as capitalists.

-From the 1880s through the 1960s, Chicagoans engaged in a passionate debate over how government should respond to political radicalism.
-On one side, were proponents of civil liberties, the freedoms and rights promised to every member of society by the U.S. Constitution.
-They argued that political radicals and their organizations were protected by the First Amendment, which guarantees freedom of speech.
-On the other side, were people primarily concerned with security.
-They wanted to maintain social order and protect the government from violence or radical change.
-These concerns increased during wartime.
-Many political radicals, like the workers they claimed to represent, were recent immigrants from northern and eastern Europe.
-Their opponents often raised alarms about foreign influences in the United States.
+From the 1880s through the 1960s, Chicagoans engaged in a passionate debate over how government should respond to left-wing political radicalism.
+On one side were proponents of civil liberties, the freedoms and rights promised to every member of society by the US Constitution.
+They argued that political radicals and their organizations were protected by the First Amendment, which guarantees freedom of speech and assembly.
+On the other side were people primarily concerned with security.
+They wanted to maintain the social order.
+This group feared the sudden, dramatic change that could happen if the government gave in to the radicals’ demands.
+They especially feared the government giving in to demands the radicals made while threatening political action like strikes or mass protests.
+Their biggest fear was the government surrendering to threats of open violence, which they thought would threaten societal collapse.
+These concerns increased during wartime, because many political radicals, like the workers they claimed to represent, were recent immigrants from northern and eastern Europe.
+Their opponents often raised alarms about foreign influences in the United States and argued that any radical violence was proof that entire immigrant groups were not suited to live side by side with “old stock” Americans.

 - What were the goals of the political radicals represented here?
 How did they try to accomplish those goals?
 Did their actions increase or weaken public support of their ideals?